monikma/monikma.github.io/_posts/2016-03-03-preparation-for-java-8-oca-1z0-808-exam.md

 Some background about me - I have been programming in Java for about 7 years now (plus minus 2 years, I'm not good at memorizing stuff:P).
 My programming experience I started at Java 5, by reading thoughroughly the first two thirds of [Thinking in Java](http://mindview.net/Books/TIJ4) book (what I didn't read were threading and custom annotations), and then starting my first job.
 I recently understood some Java 8 stuff, though this came mostly by learning F# aside (a functional language derived from C#).

-Very important: please comment if you find an error.
+Very important: please comment if you see an error.
 </div>

 ### Things that surprised me about the exam